microsoft/SkillsExtractorCognitiveSearch/docs/existing_search_index.md

 ## Add a `skills` field to your search index

-Open your search index in the Azure Portal and add a new field with a skills field.
+Open your search index in the Azure Portal and add a new field with the name `skills`.
 You can also update your search index using the Azure Search REST API docs here: https://docs.microsoft.com/en-us/azure/search/search-what-is-an-index